knative/community/ROLES.md

   - Identifying needed enhancements / areas for improvement / etc.

-  - Execute pay-down of technical debt
+  - Be aware of and work to reduce technical debt where it may exist

 - Design/proposal approval authority over the area / component, though escalation to the technical oversight committee is possible